If a pawn could “promote” to a pawn…

 After 1.e8(P)!, Black cannot release the stalemate.
 White would lose with 1.e8(Q)? g3 2.Qg6 g2+ 3.Qxg2+ fxg2.

 What about a position in which only a P=P move could force a win?
-This is a much harder task, of course, and at first I was sceptical that it was possible.
-In such a problem, the only feasible reason that other choices of promoted pieces would fail is that White is induced to use these pieces to stalemate Black.
-And given that a newly promoted rook, bishop, and knight control completely different squares, at least three different stalemates need to be organised in response.
+This is a much harder task, of course, and at first I was sceptical that it was possible to arrange.
+In such a problem, the only practicable reason that other choices of promoted pieces would fail is that White is induced to use these pieces to stalemate Black.
+And given that a newly promoted rook, bishop, and knight will each control completely different squares, at least three different stalemates need to be organised in response.
 Be that as it may, I couldn’t resist the challenge and eventually came up with the following position.

 White to play and win, Legal P=P